Genie-Angels

 Mysterious Ways page, it never occurred to me that THT would be involved in

 creating miracles, not just reporting them.
-But when I finally began to pray
+But when I began to pray

-prayers of compassion for others only three years ago, at the not-so-tender age
+prayers of compassion for others at the not-so-tender age

-of 46, suddenly mysterious things did begin to happen, especially when other
+of 46, suddenly mysterious things did begin to happen, sometimes, and especially when other

 poets and artists were involved.
-The latest blessing occurred when I was praying
+The blessing described above occurred when I was praying

 Helen Bar-Lev and